-It's not the time to crack out the spring mac just yet as a five-day cold snap is set to hit Britain
+It's not the time to crack out the spring mac just yet as a five-day cold snap is set to hit Britain, according to weather experts.

 Temperatures hovering around freezing point will feel more like -10 as bitter easterly winds of up to 50mph sweep through the country.
 And night time temperatures could dip to -6C.

 It is even thought snow could hit in London and the south east on Friday.

 Billy Payne, a forecaster for MeteoGroup, the weather division of the Press Association, told the Daily Mail: "Temperatures are expected to stay just above freezing point throughout the coming days, but with the wind chill factor it could feel more like -5C, or even -10C where the winds are strongest.